[Edited 11/29/2025]

 Severans

-Septimius
+of Septimius

 Serverus (AD 193-211) was a respite for the

 Roman people.
-He defeated his rivals
+Severus defeated his

-(Albinus and Niger) and settled successfully wars with the Parthians
+(Albinus and Niger) and settled successfully wars with the

 and in

 Britain.
-His advice to his son: take care of the army, and you can
+His advice to his son: take care of the army, and you

 despise

 everyone else.
-He did take care of his
+He did take care of

 army, raising their pay from 300 to 500 denarii.
-But

-he also did some rather impressive
+he also did some rather impressive reorganizational work,

-reorganizational work, improving the postal service, providing free
+improving the postal service, providing free

 medical

-care, and building better roads—while at the same time replenishing the
+care, and building better roads—while at the same time

 treasury.
 He moved toward the

-elimination of the distinction between Italians and provincials in
+elimination of the distinction between Italians and provincials

 terms of

 citizenship.
-In addition, there was a
+In addition, there was

 cultural revival.
 Neoplatonism

-flourished with both Christian and pagan rediscovery of the great
+flourished with both Christian and pagan rediscovery of the

 Athenian

 philosopher.
-Ulpian did very impressive
+Ulpian did very

 work in law, and Galen in medicine.